ssiwan/adpq-2018/README.md

 - Unittest

 ## m) Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used
 Our website and API are built with Node.js and are deployed as a containerized solution on AWS ECS.
 ECS instances are monitored using AWS Cloudwatch and automatically scale up or down based on defined Cloudwatch alarms.
-All incoming traffic is passed through an elastic load balancer (AWS ELB) which automatically distributes traffice across multiple ECS instances.<br><br>
+All incoming traffic is passed through an elastic load balancer (AWS ELB) which automatically distributes traffice across multiple ECS instances.<br>

 Our production databases are typically comprised of a MongoDB cluster with a minimum of three replica sets to ensure high availability in case one of the servers goes down.
 When necessary we are able to configure additional database sharding to increase the write throughput of the existing database.